 It's way over on the bottom left, just over the giant right headlight of the Mini Cooper Museum.

-Once you submit your wallet address in the form referenced above, we'll transfer a fully minted NFT -- for free -- to your wallet address.
+Just put up a form.
+Then when someone submits a wallet address, you can send them a fully minted NFT -- for free -- to the wallet address.
 You don't have to do anything else.
 It will be there, easily verifiable on the blockchain.

-Now you can have fun with it.
-For example, you can explore exactly what kind of NFT it is, what it looks like, how it was created, and so on.
+Now the user can have fun with it.
+For example, they can explore exactly what kind of NFT it is, what it looks like, how it was created, and so on.

-Or you can move on.
-You can come back to it in a few years and say to yourself in a semi-thoughtful distracted way, "Oh, yeaaah, I remember that."
+Or they can move on.
+They can come back to it in a few years and say to yourself in a semi-thoughtful distracted way, "Oh, yeaaah, I remember that."

 More Information for the Interested

-This NFT, btw, is on the Polygon blockchain.
-Polygon works on top of Ethereum which has become slow and expensive to use.
+One easy way to launch a free NFT is via the Polygon blockchain.
+Polygon works on top of Ethereum which had become slow and expensive to use.

 But here's the thing: Polygon syncs up perfectly with Ethereum, which is still the #1 NFT platform.